ottiram/WOMBAT/README.md

 $ python tools/test_get_matching_vectors.py "data/wombat-data/" "algo:glove;dataset:6b;dims:50;fold:1;norm:none;unit:token" "*comput*" "*_*"
 ```

-from the WOMBAT directory returns a list of tuples for all words matching the substring <b>comput</b>, but excluding those with an underscore.
+from the WOMBAT directory returns from the GloVe embeddings a list of tuples for all words matching the substring <b>comput</b>, but excluding those with an underscore.
 </p>

 <pre>